Chapter 11. Traces, Spans, and Structured Events¶

 - the failure may show up somewhere other than where it began.

 If you look at all of that only through flat logs, you quickly lose cause and effect.
-You see noise, but not the run history.
+You see noise, but not the execution history.

-2. A Trace Is the Story of One Run, a Span Is a Meaningful Step Inside It¶
+3. A Trace Is the Story of One Run, a Span Is a Meaningful Step¶

 It helps to anchor a simple model: